nordcloud/serverless-mocha-plugin/README.md

 rm $TMPFILE
 ```

 **Note:** The example relies on the output of the `serverless offline` command.
-If the start script is not working for you, replace `server ready` with the string `serverless offline` prints as soon as the server is ready and listening.
+If the start script is not working for you, replace `"server ready"` with the string `serverless offline` prints as soon as the server is ready and listening.

 Sample stopOffline.sh
 ```